 - Salary and/or compensation for Alzheimer’s Association Medical and Scientific Advisory Group (MSAG) and the International Research Grant Program (IRGP) Council members and current employees of the Alzheimer’s Association are allowed to be key personnel or collaborators on projects, however they are NOT ALLOWED to receive any salary or compensation.
 A complete list of MSAG and IRGP Council members can be found on our website under Grants.

-Please see Section III.
-J. Reporting Requirements (page 23) for additional reporting details.
+Please see Section III, J: Reporting Requirements in the full program announcement for additional reporting details.
 This award requires: